Families of symplectic Galois representations over small parabolic eigenvarieties for Siegel cuspforms of genus $2$: Introduction

 \begin{Remark} If $f$ is an elliptic cuspidal eigenform of weight $2k-2$, the Bloch--Kato conjecture predicts that In particular, if $f$ has sign $-1$, then $H^1_f(\Q, \rho_f(k-1))$ is expected to be non-vanishing.
 Therefore, Theorem \ref{Theorem: non-vanishing; fs, intro} and Theorem \ref{Theorem: non-vanishing; infs, intro} can be viewed as partial results towards the Bloch--Kato conjecture.
 To our knowledge, previous known results in this direction require $f$ to be ordinary (see \cite{Skinner--Urban} and \cite{BB22}), while the similar result in \cite{BC} for unitary automorphic forms requires a finite-slope assumption.
 On the other hand, the approach using Gross--Zagier formula and Kolyvagin method requires knowing the order of vanishing of the $L$-function to be exactly $1$; however, under such a hypothesis, one usually can show that Bloch--Kato Selmer group has dimension exactly 1. \end{Remark}

-\begin{Remark} The bound in Theorem \ref{Theorem: non-vanishing; fs, intro} and Theorem \ref{Theorem: non-vanishing; infs, intro} actually says more.
-Indeed, if the eigenvarieties are not smooth at those Saito--Kurokawa points, both theorems imply that the dimension of the Bloch--Kato Selmer group will be strictly bigger than $1$.
-Therefore, it would be an interesting problem to study whether the small parabolic eigenvarieties are smooth at those points. \end{Remark}

-\begin{Remark} As remarked in \cite[Remark 9.1.5]{BC}, it would be very interesting to construct $p$-adic $L$-functions and study their behaviour around these Saito--Kurokawa points.
-As suggested by Iwasawa theory, these $p$-adic $L$-functions could hopefully shed some light on understanding the upper bound of $\dim H^1_f(\Q, \rho_f(k-1))$. \end{Remark}
+\begin{Remark} Our study raises two natural questions for future investigation: \begin{enumerate} \item[(i)] The Bloch--Kato conjecture, together with Theorem \ref{Theorem: non-vanishing; fs, intro} and Theorem \ref{Theorem: non-vanishing; infs, intro}, suggests that the local geometry of small parabolic eigenvarieties at these Saito--Kurokawa points is an interesting subject for further study. \item[(ii)] As remarked in \cite[Remark 9.1.5]{BC}, it would be very interesting to construct $p$-adic $L$-functions and study their behaviour around these Saito--Kurokawa points.
+As suggested by Iwasawa theory, these $p$-adic $L$-functions could hopefully shed some light on understanding the upper bound of $\dim H^1_f(\Q, \rho_f(k-1))$. \end{enumerate} We hope to return to these in future work. \end{Remark}